Britexgram/Britexgram/README.md

 - 👋 Hi, I’m @Britexgram
 - 👀 I’m interested in becoming a Full Stack web developer
 - 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate with Senior Full Stack Developers
+- 💞️ I’m looking to collaborate with Senior Full Stack Developers around the world
 - 📫 You can reach me on WhatsApp +2349033215123

 <!---